pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

       .then(data => processDataInWorker(data))
     }

-Here's how we would write this in Python:
+Here's how we would write this in Python with asyncio:

     :::python3
     async def getProcessedData(url):